Security

 Every CambiObject has an immutable author (who created it) and a transferable owner (who controls it).
 The kernel enforces ownership on destructive operations:

-• ObjPut (syscall 14): The caller’s Principal becomes the author and owner.
+• ObjPut: The caller’s Principal becomes the author and owner.
 Content is hashed (Blake3) and stored.
 Returns the 32-byte content hash.

-• ObjGet (syscall 15): Any process can read by hash.
+• ObjGet: Any process can read by hash.
 No ownership check on read (content-addressed data is inherently shareable).

-• ObjDelete (syscall 16): The kernel verifies the caller’s Principal matches the object’s owner at dispatcher.rs:939.
+• ObjDelete: The kernel verifies the caller’s Principal matches the object’s owner.
 Non-owners get PermissionDenied.

-• ObjList (syscall 17): Lists all hashes.
+• ObjList: Lists all hashes.
 No access restriction (hashes are not secrets — the content they reference may be).

 FS Service (User-Space Enforcement Layer)

-The FS service (user/fs-service/) runs as a user-space process on IPC endpoint 16.
-It adds an additional enforcement layer on top of the kernel’s ObjectStore syscalls:
+The FS service runs as a user-space process on IPC endpoint 16.
+It adds a defense-in-depth layer on top of the kernel’s ObjectStore syscalls:

-• DELETE commands check that sender_principal is non-zero (anonymous callers rejected) at fs-service/src/main.rs:218
+• DELETE commands check that sender_principal is non-zero (anonymous callers rejected).

-• Delegates to kernel ObjDelete, which does the real ownership check
+• Delegates to kernel ObjDelete, which does the authoritative ownership check.

-This is defense-in-depth: the FS service rejects obviously unauthorized requests before they reach the kernel, and the kernel enforces the authoritative ownership check.
+The FS service rejects obviously unauthorized requests before they reach the kernel; the kernel enforces the real ownership check.

 Interceptor Details